JuliaManifolds/Manifolds.jl/docs/src/interface.md

 The following functions are currently available from the interface.
-If a manifold that you implement for your own package fits this interface, we happily look forward for a
+If a manifold that you implement for your own package fits this interface, we happily look forward to a
 [Pull Request](https://github.com/JuliaNLSolvers/Manifolds.jl/compare) to add it here.

 ```@autodocs